 - 1 1/2 teaspoons vanilla extract

-Sift the flour, sugar, baking powder, and salt into a large bowl.
-Toss with a fork to combine.
-Cut the butter into the flour mixture with a pastry cutter or a fork until the largest pieces of butter are the size of peas.
-(Or pulse several times in a food processor.)
-Combine the cream and vanilla in a liquid measure.
-Make a well in the center of the flour and and pour the cream mixture into the well.
-Mix with a fork until the dough is evenly moistened and just combined; it should look shaggy and still feel a little dry.
-Gently knead by hand five or six times to create a loose ball.
+In a large bowl, vigorously whisk together the flour, sugar, baking powder, and salt.
+Cut the butter into the flour mixture, either using your fingers, a pastry cutter, a fork, or a food processor, until the largest pieces of butter are the size of peas.
+Mix the vanilla and cream together.
+Make a well in the center of the flour and pour the cream into it.
+Mix with a fork until the mixture is just combined.
+It should look rather shaggy and feel a little dry.
+Gently knead by hand a few times to form a loose ball of dough.

-Turn the dough out onto a lightly floured work surface and pat it into an 8-inch square, 3/4 to 1 inch thick.
-Transfer the dough to a baking sheet lined with parchment or silpat, cover with plastic and chill for 20 minutes in the refrigerator.
+Place the dough on a lightly floured surface and form it into an 8-inch square, about 3/4-inch to an inch thick.
+Place it on a parchment or silicone-lined baking sheet, cover with plastic wrap and chill for 20 minutes.
 Heat the oven to 425ºF.
 Remove the dough from refrigerator.
 Cut the dough into 9 even squares and spread them about 2 inches apart from each other on the baking sheet.
 Bake until the biscuits are medium golden brown, 18 to 20 minutes.

 Makes 9 biscuits.
 (Adapted from Fine Cooking Magazine, July 2003)